For a complete machine list please see here

 The Keck cluster uses Univa Grid Engine, which is one variant of the grid engine, as its general job scheduler.
 This is the software that reserves your resources, and runs the jobs that you submit.
 When we generally speak of using the cluster, it is most often meant that you are using the job scheduler to interact with the cluster.
 There are multiple online tutorials for grid engine online, or you can look directly at Univa’s Users Guide.
 However, the best way to get started is to come talk with us in person and we can walk you through logging in and running your first few jobs.

 Software is installed as and when requested by the users.
 In the case of non-freeware software, users should ensure that the software is licensed appropriately.
-ETS can help with this.
-More information on obtaining software.
+Please contact us if you need help getting something installed.
 Most software can be found in /usr/local.
 Programs in bold are loaded and accessed with user modules and the latest versions can be seen by typing “module avail” in the command prompt.

 - ANSYS (research license) including: